Daviedavie100/Investigating_dataset_project/README.md

 ## Project Questions for Analysis

-1. What teams improved the most over the time period?
+1. What is the league table for the 4 major leagues in europe during 2015/2016 season?
-2. Which players had the most penalties?
+2. Which are the top 3 teams for each league in 2015/2016 season?
-3. Which was the the most preferred leg for penalty-takers in 2016 among the players who scored more than the mean penalties in that year?
+3. What teams improved the most over the time period?

 ## Dataset